alsey89/people-matter/README.md

    ```

+#### About the stack

+- /client --> nuxt3 hybrid frontend
+  -- runs with **npm run dev** by default
+  -- hot-reloads FE server on save
+- /server --> go echo server
+  -- runs with **air** by default
+  -- restarts BE server on save
+- /mongo --> local mongoDB container with initialization script
+  -- data resides on /mongo/data
+  -- to reset the data, delete the folder and rebuild docker-compose

 ## Usage

 After the containers have been set up, the application FE can be accessed at [http://localhost:3000].
+The server can be accessed at [http://localhost:3001].
 Since the project is in development, the env file is included in the repo and secure features have been disabled.

 ## Support